GLP-1 Receptor Agonists in Diabetic Kidney Disease: from the Patient-Side to the Bench-Side.

 Kidney & Diabetes

 Dieter, Brad P; Alicic, Radica Z; and Tuttle, Katherine R, "GLP-1 Receptor Agonists in Diabetic Kidney Disease: from the Patient-Side to the Bench-Side."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 640.